-After looking closely at the infographic above, think about these three questions:
+After looking closely at the graphs above (or at this full-size image), think about these three questions:

-- What do you notice? - What do you wonder?

-What are you curious about that comes from what you notice in the infographic?

-• What might be going on in this infographic?

-Write a catchy headline that captures the infographic's main idea.
-If your headline makes a claim, tell us what you noticed that supports your claim.
+- What do you notice?
+If you make a claim, tell us what you noticed that supports your claim. - What do you wonder?
+What are you curious about that comes from what you notice in the graphs? - What's going on in these graphs?
+Write a catchy headline that captures the graphs' main idea.